scurvysteve/open-source-mba/README.md

 # Open Source MBA - Version 1.0

-A DIY MBA curriculum tailored for a professional in the asset management field.
+A DIY MBA curriculum tailored to professionals in the asset management field.

 ## Table of Contents